In the Wild

 At the last moment of sunlight, the trio turned and were silhouetted as they chased the sunlight.

-Colors in winter can be warm and bright, and being near water brings a sense of calm!
+Colors in winter can be warm and bright, and being near the water brings a sense of calm!